 Charity Island – Also called Big Charity Island, is the largest island in Saginaw Bay, in the Michigan waters of Lake Huron.
-The island is 222 acres in area and has about 3 miles shoreline.
-The island was named by lake mariners for its location, placed ‘through the charity of God’ at the entrance to Saginaw Bay midway between the city of Au Gres, Michigan and “The Thumb”.
+Consisting of 222 acres in area and has about 3 miles shoreline.
+Named by lake mariners for its location, placed ‘through the charity of God’.
+The island rests at the entrance to Saginaw Bay midway between the city of Au Gres, Michigan and “The Thumb”.

 Geologically, the island contains pockets of chert that are believed to have been quarried by Native Americans.
 Offshore, the gravel reefs to the south create a shallow-water channel separating Charity Island from its smaller neighbor, Little Charity Island.
 The area between the two islands is a favorite spot for fishing.
 On the northeast end of the island, a small bay is lined with limestone bedrock, offering good holding ground as a place to anchor during storms.
 The harbor of refuge is accessible by small boat, though access is controlled by the U.S. Fish and Wildlife Service.

 The island also contains an 11-acre pond, literally a ‘lake within a lake’, fed by springs.